 What is cellulitis?

-Cellulitis is a deep bacterial infection of the skin.
-The infection usually involves the face, or the arms and legs.
-It may happen in normal skin, but it usually occurs after some type of trauma causes an opening in your child's skin.
-This opening can lead to an infection.
+Cellulitis is a deep bacterial infection of the skin that usually occurs after some type of trauma causes an opening in your child's skin.

 What are the symptoms of cellulitis?

 - red streaks from the original site of the cellulitis

 Some cases of cellulitis are considered an emergency.
 Consult your child's physician immediately if you notice any of the following symptoms:

 - a very large area of red, inflamed skin